 Want to get ahead of the curve and anticipate potential problems?
 In the days leading up to your flight, keep tabs on Flight Aware's Flight Cancellations dashboard, which will show you airline-by-airline statistics on flight cancellations and delays from yesterday and today.
 If your airline has canceled hundreds of flights today, it's a safe bet that some cancellations will stretch into tomorrow.

-It’s also a good idea to monitor your flight on your airline’s website, smartphone app, or plug your flight number into a site like FlightRadar24.com – airlines don’t always automatically notify customers when they’ve made a change to flights.
+It's also a good idea to monitor your flight on your airline's website, smartphone app, use a great tracking app like Flighty or plug your flight number into a site like FlightRadar24.com.
+Airlines don't always automatically notify customers when they've made a change to flights, but these can help you get the news faster.

 As you'll see, there are still some options to make it to where you need to be if your flight does wind up getting canceled.